 The scope of the project, completed in January 2018, was to pinpoint and document graveyard locations, not individual headstones.
 The timing of our effort was critical, given that some of our early burying grounds—particularly the smallest ones—are becoming overgrown with vegetation and therefore disappearing from sight.
 As a future enhancement, we hope to link to the photographs being taken systematically by a Canterbury resident of all the headstones in town cemeteries.

-The Canterbury Historical Society is fortunate to have the services and expertise of Mike Sheehan on our cemetery mapping project.
+The Canterbury Historical Society has been fortunate to have the services and expertise of Mike Sheehan throughout the mapping undertaking.
 Mike is retired from the Army Corps of Engineers, where he was a biologist and wetland and soils scientist.
 He traces his interest in cartography to his time as an infantry officer in Vietnam, and later to his self-described lingering “wetlands geek” period.
-He is generously donating his efforts for our cemetery mapping project.
+He generously donated his efforts for our cemetery mapping venture.

 One of the project’s main outputs is a map of known Canterbury burying grounds overlaid on a modern road map of town, with a table of precise, corrected GPS coordinates for the burying grounds.
 Click on the thumbnail at right to open the new map.
 Once open, depending on your software and settings, you should be able to zoom in and out on the image.

 Earlier maps had shown only approximate locations, as well as fewer burying grounds than we’ve been able to document.
 During the project, we discovered the locations of three that were previously unknown, leaving three others (Perry, Herrington-Stevens, and North Parish, noted in red on the map) for which we couldn’t confirm locations.